MANAGING YOUR DEPRESSION

 It awaits and responds to your every command.
 It's an exceptional tool.
 Except, most of us aren't very experienced at controlling this amazing tool.
 A lot of people aren't even aware that they can control it!

-Imagine when your mind is producing thoughts being like a drop of water that soon becomes a trickle, then a full flowing stream, then a powerful river, and then a mighty ocean.
+Imagine when your mind is producing thoughts as being like a drop of water that soon becomes a trickle, then a full flowing stream, then a powerful river, and then a mighty ocean.

-Your thoughts also work in the same way when you're depressed.
-Negativity creates more negativity.
-Once the negative thoughts start coming, they are set into motion.
 You get even more depressed with each set of negative thoughts that run through your brain.
 What you are thinking actually begins to manifest in your life.
 Your nightmare becomes an emotional hell that you are daily living in reality.

 How does one stop themselves from doing this?